suffolklibraries/lgc/content/collections/events/art-space-printmaking-workshop.md

     content:
       -
         type: text
-        text: 'Art space takes place at Ipswich County Library,IP1 3DE.'
+        text: 'Art space takes place at Gainsborough Community Library,IP3 0RL.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'There are bus routes just one to two minute walk from the venue.'
+        text: 'There are bus routes that are three to five minute walk from the venue.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'There is also carparking between five and seven minute walk from the venue behind The  Regent Theatre.'
+        text: 'There are wide doors for those that have extra accessibility needs.'
   -
     type: heading
     attrs: